File last modified:

 - They don’t all.
 One of them sometimes looks like a piano.

 - In some sense, most of them actually are violins.
 In most string quartets, the two on the left are violins (referred to as first and second violins).
 The one at the back is a cello, a kind of violin on steroids.
 And the one on the right is a viola, a violin on fewer steroids, so that it scarcely shows.
 Occasionally they are arrayed in different order, but these are the constant elements.
-With a bigger group, the numbers increase, but not usually the stringiness.
+With a bigger group, the numbers increase, but usually stringiness still prevails.

-- All these violin-like instruments produce sound by resonating to the vibration of a string that is set in motion by being rubbed with a horsehair bow (or occasionally plucked).
+- All these violin-like instruments produce their sound by resonating to the vibration of a string that is set in motion when it is rubbed with a horsehair bow (or occasionally plucked —which is called pizzicato, which is Italian for "plucked").
 The pitch is controlled by pressing the string against the fingerboard to change its vibrating length.
-The optimal shape, both to sustain the pressure of the taut strings and at the same time to resonate satisfactorily, has been standardized for centuries.
+The body of the instrument must (1) be able to sustain the pressure of the taut strings, (2) allow room for the bow to change angle as it moves from one string to another, and (3) resonate satisfactorily.
+The optimal shape has been standardized for centuries.
 Some instruments used today were made a couple of hundred years ago.
 A very old violin is considered a good thing, not a piece of junk (unless it happens to have been a piece of junk from the beginning).
-Ever and anon a physicist invents an improved violin, but it never catches on.
+Ever and anon an ambitious engineer invents an improved violin, but it never catches on.

 - Why does the violinist in front get all the good parts?